Freedom of the Press

 Economic Environment(0 = best, 30 = worst)

-Second-generation dictator Kim Jong-il rules this one-party state with military force and places severe restrictions on media freedom and the ability of North Koreans to access information.
-Although the constitution guarantees freedom of speech, in practice constitutional provisions for obeying a “collective spirit” restrict all reporting not sanctioned by the government.
+Though some citizens gained access to alternative information via pirated DVDs and illegal shortwave radios, North Korea remained the most repressive media environment in the world in 2007.
+The one-party regime headed by Kim Jong-il places severe restrictions on media freedom, attempts to regulate all communication, and rigorously limits the ability of North Koreans to access information.
+Although the constitution guarantees freedom of speech, in practice constitutional provisions for obeying a “collective spirit” restrict all reporting that is not sanctioned by the government.
 All journalists are members of the ruling party, and all media are mouthpieces for the regime.
 Journalists are punished harshly for even the smallest errors.
-The North Korean media portray all dissidents and the foreign media as liars attempting to “destabilize the government,” and the government severely restricts the ability of foreign journalists to access information by claiming their cell phone upon arrival and preventing them from talking to people in the street, all the while monitoring their movements.
-North Koreans face harsh punishments, including prison sentences and hard labor, for accessing foreign media.
+The North Korean media portray all dissidents and the foreign media as liars attempting to destabilize the government, and authorities sharply curtail the ability of foreign journalists to gather information by claiming their cellular telephones upon arrival, preventing them from talking to people in the street, and constantly monitoring their movements.
+Under the penal code, listening to foreign broadcasts and possessing dissident publications are “crimes against the state” and carry grave punishments, including hard labor, prison sentences, and the death penalty.
+The aid group Good Friends reported that in October 2007, a man was publicly executed for having made a large number of international phone calls.